rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 comments: true
 ---

+I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
+I also followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.

 Do certifications matter ?
 Should I be happy with that one cert ?
-Does it make sense to go for ALL the AWS/Azure/GCP certs ? <br/>
+Does it make sense to go for ALL the AWS/Azure/GCP certs ?
+A certification plan or strategy helps to answer these questions + ensures better use of your time.
+Lets dig deeper !
-I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
-I also followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.<br/>

-Having a strategy helps in making the best use of your time rather than running after any and all certs out there.
-Through this post, I am attempting to create a sensible certification plan which works well.
 <!-- TOC -->

 - [When certifications can help](#when-certifications-can-help)